Donald C. Clark Sr.: Life and career

-Described by Business Week as "a career executive who knows the company inside and out," Clark was later cited in the magazine's 1989 special issue as one of the nation's corporate elite, "the people who run America's most powerful and most valuable companies."
+Described by Business Week as "a career executive who knows the company inside and out," Clark was later lauded in the magazine's 1989 special issue as one of the nation's corporate elite, "the people who run America's most powerful and most valuable companies."
 He was also lauded for his talent in guiding Household International through the turbulent business climate of the 1980s.

-Clark is also a member of The Economic Club of Chicago, The Commercial Club of Chicago, Mid-America Club, and The Chicago Club.
+Clark was a member of The Economic Club of Chicago, The Commercial Club of Chicago, Mid-America Club, and The Chicago Club.

 In 1985, during his tenure at Household International, Clark led one of the first major implementations of the poison pill strategy, leading to the first court cases to examine the legal merits of this strategy.

+Clark died on November 28, 2020, at the age of 89.

 Education

 After serving in the United States Army as an officer, Clark received a degree in business administration from Clarkson University (1953) and an MBA degree from Kellogg Graduate School of Management at Northwestern University (1961).
 After graduating from the Executive MBA program at Kellogg, they quickly invited Clark back to teach courses in finance and corporate strategy.